 Transitioning to College

 Students undergoing the transition from secondary school to third level education are frequently surprised and overwhelmed by all the changes involved, and these changes are even more challenging for a student with AS.
 You are moving from a small environment of school, which you have gotten familiar and comfortable with after years of attendance, to a very large and unfamiliar campus right in the middle of the city, and this development can be very daunting.
-Your transition into college will almost certainly involve adventures and challenges that you have not faced before, and you have to adjust to new activities such as taking the bus on your own, moving away from home, managing your college timetable, making dinner, etc. This is a whole new experience, and thus it can be really useful to start thinking about it while you are still in school so that you can prepare yourself early for this change.
+Your transition into university will almost certainly involve adventures and challenges that you have not faced before, and you have to adjust to new activities such as taking the bus on your own, moving away from home, managing your university timetable, making dinner, etc. This is a whole new experience, and thus it can be really useful to start thinking about it while you are still in school so that you can prepare yourself early for this change.

 Some of the difficulties students with AS face on transitioning to college include: